- The Learning Environment

 The Learning Environment

 University at Buffalo Architecture prepares students to see the implications of what architecture does for the built environment by proposing future forms of habitation that are innovative in their aesthetic and cultural contribution and can inspire the social imagination.
 Students learn as architects, they have a critical role to play in the progress of society.
 Their work will be the future built environment that will condition how people live, work and socialize.
 Students need to approach the task of design with great skill, vision and confidence knowing that the pressing questions of architecture have yet to find appropriate answers.
 The undergraduate studios develop design thinking and craft skills, allowing students to communicate their ideas in professional ways.
-University at Buffalo Architecture prides itself on a design curriculum that teaches students how to effectively connect the art of design with the science of building.
+University at Buffalo Architecture prides itself on a design curriculum that teaches students how to effectively connect the art of design with the technology of building.
 The pre-professional Bachelor of Science in Architecture (BS Arch) is the foundation for our accredited professional Master of Architecture.

 About Our Facilities